 Union Pacific strives to be a leader in developing technology and conscientiously using resources to reduce our environmental impact.
 Railroads are the most environmentally responsible way to transport ground freight.
-In 2013, Union Pacific helped customers eliminate an estimated 33.7 million metric tons of greenhouse gas emissions by choosing Union Pacific over truck transportation for their shipping needs.
+Each year, Union Pacific helps customers eliminate an estimated 20 million or more metric tons of greenhouse gas emissions by choosing Union Pacific over truck transportation for their shipping needs.
 We’ve achieved this by making sustainability a priority, developing new technologies and methods to improve fuel efficiency, reducing emissions and working smarter to minimize our environmental impact.

 Union Pacific improves its fuel efficiency through improvements in locomotive technology, engineer training and employee involvement.
-The result: From 2000 to 2013, Union Pacific achieved a 17 percent improvement in fuel efficiency.
-See our Sustainability & Citizenship Report for additional fuel information.
+The result: Since 2000, Union Pacific has achieved a 22 percent improvement in fuel efficiency.
+See our Climate Action Plan and Building America Report for additional information.

 Greenhouse Gas Emissions

-Locomotives account for nearly all of our greenhouse gas emissions, and we have reduced those emissions by investing in more fuel-efficient locomotives, retrofitting older locomotives to be more environmentally friendly and adopting more efficient operating practices.
+The U.S. Environmental Protection Agency (EPA) GHG evaluations recognized that freight railroads account for just 2% of U.S. GHG emissions from transportation.
+Cars, light trucks, and motorcycles combined produce nearly 60%, while trucking generates more than 20%.
+Locomotives account for nearly all our GHG emissions, and we have reduced those emissions by investing in more fuel-efficient locomotives, retrofitting older locomotives to be more environmentally friendly, and adopting more efficient operating practices.

 We operate two primary types of locomotives – high-horsepower locomotives that pull freight over long distances and low-horsepower switch locomotives that work in train yards, sorting and delivering cars.
 We are committed to emissions reductions and are constantly conducting research to further reduce emissions.

 Union Pacific works with locomotive manufacturers to develop technologies that meet or exceed EPA standards.
-Since 2000, Union Pacific has spent approximately $6.75 billion to purchase new, more fuel-efficient locomotives.
-Since that time, more than 3,800 of these locomotives have been added to Union Pacific's fleet, more than 2,900 older locomotives were retired and nearly 5,200 locomotive diesel engines were overhauled or rebuilt with emissions control upgrades.
+Since 2009, Union Pacific has spent about $3.4 billion to purchase new, more fuel-efficient locomotives.
+Since that time, approximately 1,300 locomotives have been added to Union Pacific's fleet, about 2,800 older locomotives were retired.
 See our Technology section to learn about Union Pacific’s pioneering locomotive initiatives.

 There are five tiers of locomotive emission standards set by the EPA, which are progressively more stringent.
 These standards require continuing reductions in locomotive exhaust emissions of nitrogen oxide (NOx), particulate matter (PM) and other pollutants.
-The highest standards, called Tier 4, take effect in 2015 for newly-built locomotives that reflect the application of high-efficiency aftertreatment technology; EPA estimates this technology, when available, will result in PM reductions of about 90 percent and NOx reductions of about 80 percent compared to older switch locomotives.
+The highest standards, called Tier 4, took effect in 2015 for newly-built locomotives that reflect the application of high-efficiency aftertreatment technology; EPA estimates this technology results in PM and NOx reductions of about 90 percent compared to older switch locomotives.

 Locomotive Idling and Operating Practices